keu/docs/learn/dynamic-tasks.md

 In this section you'll learn how to pass mapping information to a downstream task for each of the following scenarios:

-- **TaskFlow over TraskFlow**: Both tasks are defined using the TaskFlow API.
+- **TaskFlow over TaskFlow**: Both tasks are defined using the TaskFlow API.
 - **TaskFlow over traditional operator**: The upstream task is defined using a traditional operator and the downstream task is defined using the TaskFlow API.
 - **Traditional operator over TaskFlow**: The upstream task is defined using the TaskFlow API and the downstream task is defined using a traditional operator.
 - **Traditional operator over traditional operator**: Both tasks are defined using traditional operators.